MohamedAly8/ProxyPatternJava/README.md

 ## Option 2: Run though Intellij
 _Backup Option if JAR File fails_
 - Run File `Main.java` in the IDE
+- The Program will read the files Local_Record.txt / Password.txt from Project Root Directory
 - __Note__: App is built using Java 11

 <br />